Madsn/framework-testing/README.md

 I combined two different yeoman generators for this.
 [generator-loopback](https://github.com/strongloop/generator-loopback) for the overall project structure, and [generator-gulp-angular](https://github.com/Swiip/generator-gulp-angular) for the client directory.
 The gulp-angular generator is really nice, and offers a lot of options.
-I chose to use ui-router for routing, [Material Design](https://material.angularjs.org/#/) for styling/layout, SASS as my CSS preprocessor and Typescript for my "Javascript flavor".
+I chose to use ui-router for routing, bootstrap for styling/layout, SASS as the CSS preprocessor and Typescript as the "Javascript flavor".

 Loopback is an interesting nodejs framework for VERY easy creation of a RESTful backend - almost no coding, just configuration via json files.